vechain/vechain-sdk-js/docs/contracts.md

 ### Code Explanation

--   The `buildDeployContractTransaction` function from `@vechain-sdk/core` is employed to construct a deployment transaction.
+-   The `buildDeployContractTransaction` function from `@vechain-sdk/core` is employed to construct a deploy contract transaction.

 -   The smart contract bytecode is represented by the `contractBytecode` variable.